wpmetabox/docsv2/docs/extensions/mb-relationships.md

 Name | Description
 ---|---
 Reciprocal relationship | Whether the relationship is reciprocal, e.g. a relationship between items of the same type.
-If you choose this, make sure you set the settings for "From" and "To" sides the same.
+If you choose this, make sure you set the settings for the "From" and "To" sides the same.

 When editing an item, the plugin will show a meta box for selecting connected items.
 In the case of reciprocal relationships, because it's set between items of the same type, without selecting this setting, the plugin will show 2 meta boxes for both "from" and "to" sides.
 Selecting this setting will ensure there's only 1 meta box that appears.